 Once a software system is chosen, if any changes will need to be made to your caregivers’ normal routines, we recommend communicating with them well ahead of the switch to give them ample time to ask questions and voice concerns.
 From there, we recommend keeping them in the loop often leading up to and during the software change to ensure that they are absolutely clear on how things will work moving forward to help minimize any confusion.

 We hope these tips help to make the process of preparing for a home care management software change a little easier and more manageable for your agency.
 Want more tips on choosing a quality software provider?
 See our white paper on this topic here.
-And stay tuned for our next blog post in two weeks when we’ll share how we help our new customers easily manage the transition process from their old software provider to our Rosemark System.
+And stay tuned for our next blog post in two weeks when we’ll share how we help our new customers easily manage the transition process from their old software provider to the Rosemark System.